 The brand profile is one of the most important elements of project configuration.
 This is where you describe the company, website, market, target group, and offer that Semly will analyze in AI visibility reports.

-To make the results as accurate as possible, the system needs basic information about your company
+To make the results as accurate as possible, the system needs basic information about your company.

 The brand profile helps answer questions like:

-what brand is it
+what kind of brand is it

 what is its official website

-what market does it operate in
+which market does it operate in

-what industry does it represent
+which industry does it represent

 what products or services does it offer